IvanAnikin/ascii-art/README.md

     make clean

 ## Usage - examples

+Run the code using

+    ./asciiart

+or

+    make run

+as mentioned earlier

 ### Ascii image
 My project can output a visual representation of the input images.